What is an Interview Session for a German Student Visa?

 Answer: Tell them whether you are accepted to study in an international program or a regular program.
 Usually, international programs are fully in English, but some can include also lessons in German.

-Tip: make sure you have the exact information about the language of your future studies, so you do not get confused and leave a bad impress.
+Tip: make sure you have the exact information about the language of your future studies, so you do not get confused and leave a bad impression.

 - What is your intended travel date?

-Answer: Your travel date must be the same with the one showing on your travel ticket and has to be early enough so you can register and enroll in studies.
+Answer: Your travel date must be the same as the one showing on your travel ticket and has to be early enough so you can register and enrol in your studies.

 Current academic and skills level

 - What was your latest academic degree taken?
 When you received it?
 Who issued it?